-How Can I Sue a Contractor For Defective Workmanship?
+How Can I Sue a Brick Layer For Defects?

 Whether a property owner (or project owner) will succeed in a lawsuit that alleges flaws or defects in workmanship, or whether a contractor will succeed when defending against defective workmanship allegations can be difficult to determine due to the many nuanced facts and opinions that may be involved as well as the extent of applicable law.
 As with most cases, thorough evidence and witness preparation as well as detailed legal understanding will always be the approach for the best likelihood for success.